My dream of adding a Mora clock to our home has finally come true! Take a look at how much charm and character it added to our living room!

 You know how women dream of a Chanel bag, or Jimmy Choo shoes?
 Well, apparently, my dreams are all in the form of expensive antiques!
 Well, at least the resale is better right?!

 If you’re interested in seeing more examples, I did do a post on them several years ago here.
 And, if you’re interested in purchasing one, they are on several websites.
 1st Dibs carries them, which is where I got mine on sale, though they tend to be pretty high.
-But there are some originals on Etsy, as well as several darling reproductions!
+But there are some originals on Etsy, as well as several darling reproductions (this one is especially pretty!)
 That is definitely what I would have ended up with if this one hadn’t turned up!